-2.5 Permissions to access Ethernet
+2.6 Permissions to access Ethernet

-In order to use network the emulator has to run either as root.
+In order to use network the emulator has to run either as root or as a user with certain capabilities set.

 On Linux it is possible to use capabilities to give a non-root user access to the raw Ethernet device.
 The Linux capabilities are CAP_NET_ADMIN and CAP_NET_RAW.
 If the emulator accesses the network without permissions, it may crash with SIGSEGV.